 This is completely crazy but also the most important bit of information you need to know.

-Sony screwed up bad in the memory card department by sticking with USB 2.0 memory card interface speeds.
+Sony screwed up badly in the memory card department by sticking with USB 2.0 memory card interface speeds.
 This limits all memory card write speeds to around 35MB/s.
-And sometimes the camera will tell you certain cards that should work, don’t work.
+And sometimes the camera will tell you certain cards that should work don’t work.

-And because I did a Sony A7rII memory card comparison test, I get my email inboxed littered with emails from people telling me cards that should work, (according to spec) don’t work for shooting 4k video.
+And because I did a Sony A7rII memory card comparison test, I get my email inbox littered with emails from people telling me cards that should work (according to spec) don’t work for shooting 4k video.
 It’s crazy pants.

 What You Need To Know!

 To shoot 4K 100M video, you’ll need a UHS-I SDXC U3 class card.
-Sometimes U1 cards will work, sometimes they won’t.
-And I’m not talking different brands.
-Sometimes my PNY U1 card will work fine, other times the camera tells me to use a U3 card.
+Sometimes,, U1 cards work, and and sometimes,, they won’t.
+And I’m not talking about about different brands.
+Sometimes, my PNY U1 card works fine, and other times, the camera tells me to use a U3 card.
 It’s inconsistent and crazy.

 You need SDXC.
 This is an ExFat file system that XAVC S video requires.
-To make this easy for you, just remember you need a card that is 64GB or larger.
+To make this easy for you, just remember you need a 64GB or larger card.
 Anything 64GB or larger will be SDXC.
 Simple.
 Update: Sony now allows SDHC memory cards for their advanced video codecs.

 U3 vs U1

-Like mentioned earlier, the camera will usually tell you to use a U3 card, but often times U1 works.
-If you’re buying your first card for this camera, stick with a U3 and I recommend a very trusted quality brand like the Sandisk Exreme Pro 64GB.
+As mentioned earlier, the camera will usually tell you to use a U3 card, but often times U1 works.
+If you’re buying your first card for this camera, stick with a U3, and I recommend a very trusted quality brand like the Sandisk Extreme Pro 64GB.

 Shooting Full Frame VS Super 35mm (APS-C Crop Mode)

-The Sony A7rII now has the ability to shoot internal 4k video.
-But what’s the better option?
-Should we shoot 4K in APS-C Super 35mm mode, or should we shoot in Full Frame mode.
+The Sony A7rII can now shoot internal 4 Kt’s the bettwhich ision?
+Should we shoot 4K in APS-C Super 35mm mode or ore??

 I’ll start by saying that if it were my production, I would shoot in Super 35mm mode.